---

 }

-Once testing is complete, you may want to set a lower traces_sample_rate value, or switch to using traces_sampler to selectively sample and filter your transactions, based on contextual data.
+While you're testing, set `traces_sample_rate` to `1.0`, as that ensures that every transaction will be sent to Sentry.
+Once testing is complete, you may want to set a lower `traces_sample_rate` value or switch to using `traces_sampler` to selectively sample and filter your transactions, based on contextual data.

-Response time is somewhat impacted when you use the performance capabilities in your PHP application, (depending on the traces_sample_rate you've configured).
+Response time is somewhat impacted when you use the performance capabilities in your PHP application, (depending on the `traces_sample_rate` you've configured).

 If your web server is using FastCGI, our SDK utilizes the [kernel.terminate event](https://symfony.com/doc/current/components/http_kernel.html#8-the-kernel-terminate-event), which means the response is sent to the user before the performance data is sent to Sentry.